Ritsumeikan International House (I-House) Dormitories

 The sense of community at the I-Houses is further accentuated by the live-in managers and Resident Mentors (RM).
 Each I-House is taken care of by Japanese I-House building managers, so assistance is always just a few doors down.
 The Japanese I-House RMs assist you when you first move in, help you as you adjust to living in Japan, and organize dormitory events throughout the year.
 Together, the managers and the RMs create a sense of family and provide a unique and enjoyable cross-cultural living experience, making the International Houses feel like a truly international home.
 I-House TOKIWA, UTANO and TAISHOGUN are located within 30 minutes of Kinugasa Campus by public transportation and are within easy access by bicycle.
 OIC I-House is located within 20 minutes of Osaka-Ibaraki Campus on foot or by bicycle.

 For further information, please visit our Kinugasa Campus International Student Dormitory and Osaka-Ibaraki Campus (OIC) International Student Dormitory pages.

 Homestays are not available through the Study in Kyoto Program.

 Private Accommodation For Students Who Want to Find Their Own Housing

-Shikikin 敷金 (deposit): It is required as security money for possible damage.
-1-2 months’ rent (partly refundable).
+Shikikin 敷金 (deposit): required as security money for possible damage; 1-2 months’ rent (partly refundable)

-Reikin 礼金 (key money):‘Key money’/bond; a fee to be paid to the landlord when the contract is signed.
-1-2 months’ rent (non-refundable).
+Reikin 礼金 (key money/bond): a fee paid to the landlord when the contract is signed; 1-2 months’ rent (non-refundable)